Priyansu122/SI2024_RTL_TO_GDS/README.md

 - You can use this to findout setup slack and hold slack if both the slacks comes out to be positive in the report then the STA test is passed.
 - You need the following files for the sta analysis

    - synthesized nestlist -> synth.v
-       - contrain file -> top.sdc
+   - constrain file -> top.sdc
 - In constrain file you can metion the design constrain like clock speed, input delay, output delay etc.
-- You can creat a tcl script and use that to run set of commands the commands are given as follows.
+- You can creat a tcl script and use that to run set of commands the commands for the static time analysis.
 I have named that script as sta.tcl.

 - Lunch the sta tool --> ```sta```
 - Run the script to execute static time analysis --> ```source test.tcl```

 ### Physical design using OpenRoad
 - OpenRoad consist of set of scripts integrated together to execute the physical design which has multiple steps like

   - Floorplan
   - Power distribution network
   - global placement
   - detailed placement
   - clock tree synthesis
   - Routing

 - You can invoke the tool and run the script using command ```openroad -gui physicalDesign.tcl```
 - Here physicalDesign.tcl is the script that is used for physical design.
+- In the physicalDesign.tcl there are some subscripts included one of them is flow.tcl but i have also divided the script into various subscripts for floorplanning then power distribution etc.
+- You can comment flow.tcl and uncomment those files one by one to visualize each steps as mentioned in the first point.
 - Now you can see the layout file in the user interface of OpenRoad.

 ## RESULTS_OF_ASIC_FLOW